Comparing Gluteus Medius Tendinopathy Injections and Surgery Outcomes

 - Exercise and physical therapy fail to restore muscle strength in hip osteoarthritis patients

-The failure of these treatments are no just our opinion.
-We cite numerous medical references from studies performed at leading hospitals and medical universities around the world to back up these treatments lack of long-term success.
+The failure of these treatments is not just our opinion.
+We cite numerous medical references from studies performed at leading hospitals and medical universities around the world to back up the lack of long-term success.

 Often a runner or active person with outer hip pain comes into our office.
 He/she is here because:

-- The had outer hip pain and continued to run or do their activities.
+- They had outer hip pain and continued to run, work, or do their activities.

-- They took anti-inflammatories so they could continue to run or do their activities.
+- They took anti-inflammatories so they could continue to run, work, or do their activities.

-- They took on the mindset that they will “just run through the pain or their activities.”
+- They took on the mindset that they will just run or work through the pain or their activities.